-The outcome of the Gate 0 Review is a clear Go or No-Go recommendation.
+The outcome of the Gate 0 Review is a clear recommendation on how the agency should proceed.
 The Committee will also provide a short structured report in the GCA template that makes any relevant recommendations for improvement opportunities in the development of the project.